 Dental implants are in a class of their own and benefit your oral health in ways that dental bridges and dentures simply cannot.
 According to the American Dental Association (ADA), more than 5 million dental implants are placed each year, and it is easy to see why when you consider the many great benefits of dental implants in Buckhead.
 Although traditional solutions can replicate the look of a full, complete smile, only dental implants can truly mimic the natural tooth structure from the root to the crown.
 If you are considering these permanent prosthetics to restore your smile, check out the additional advantages you’ll receive by choosing the gold standard for tooth replacement.

 No matter how many teeth you’re missing, dental implants in Buckhead can be customized to fit your needs.
-During your consultation, we’ll make the best recommendation for your situation.
+During your consultation, we’ll make the best recommendation for your situation, then schedule you for additional appointments going forward.
 If there’s more than one treatment option, we’ll discuss the pros and cons of each and answer any questions to help you make the right choice.
+At the end of the day, we want you to be able to make the most informed decision possible.
+In the meantime, you can learn more about the process ahead of your consultation today!

 If you have a row of consecutive missing teeth, 1-2 implants can be used on either side of the gap to support a prosthetic tooth in the middle, forming an implant bridge.
 Compared to traditional bridges, implant bridges have a stronger hold and provide better chewing power.
 They’re also easier to clean and can be expected to last much longer.